sauravrai1998/Login_app/README.md

 # Flutter with Firebase

-This repo consists of the implementation of all firebase features in a flutter application.
+This repo consists of the implementation of phone number authentication feature in a flutter application.

 ### Table of Contents